zarf-dev/proposals/0026-enhanced-state-management/README.md

 Today, if a `zarf package deploy` or `zarf package remove` is interrupted, the latest package `PackageEvent`/component `LastEvent` (once this proposal exists) can be left at `InProgress` indefinitely, with nothing to correct it afterward.

-On a controlled stop - Zarf catching `SIGINT`/`SIGTERM` via a cancellable `context.Context` (e.g. `signal.NotifyContext`) - Zarf will attempt to append a `Cancelled` event to the package's `Events`, and set `LastEvent` to `Cancelled` on whatever component was in progress, before exiting; both use the `Type` of the operation that was interrupted.
-This lets library users tell which operation was in flight when Zarf stopped, without having to separately track what command was running.
-This is best-effort: an ungraceful termination (`SIGKILL`, node crash, power loss) gives Zarf no opportunity to run any code, so the latest event can still be left at `InProgress` in that case - see [Risks and Mitigations](#risks-and-mitigations).
+On a controlled stop - Zarf catching `SIGINT`/`SIGTERM` via a cancellable `context.Context` (e.g. `signal.NotifyContext`) - Zarf will attempt to append a `Cancelled` package event and set the in-progress component's `LastEvent` to `Cancelled` before exiting.
+This is best-effort: an ungraceful termination (`SIGKILL`, node crash, power loss) gives Zarf no opportunity to run any code, so the latest event can still be left at `InProgress` - see [Risks and Mitigations](#risks-and-mitigations).

 ### Test Plan